Stages of Revelation

 Stages of Revelation to the Gentiles

-This is where the Noahic Covenant takes on such great importance.
+This is where the Noahic covenant takes on such great importance.
 Whether Noah was a historical figure or not, or whether there was an actual worldwide flood, is also of no consequence.
 What matters here is a recognition that God created a means by which all people—even those to whom he has not yet fully revealed himself—could come to know him and find in him eternal life.

 Yet God chose Abraham for a very particular purpose.
 He is the starting point for his great revelatory project, a project that would culminate in its final stage of revelation in the opening up of this divine work to the whole world.